-In my eyes, Michael Peterson (MP) was probably the greatest surfer ever, even though his reign of brilliance was so unfortunately short lived.
+In my eyes, Michael Peterson (MP) was probably one of the greatest surfers ever, even though his reign of brilliance was so unfortunately short lived.
 MP was the dark angel of surfing, his aggressive dominating surfing style and reclusive and aloof personality gave an aura of dark greatness and mystery leaving the surfing community in total awe.
 He dominated Australian surfing during the early/mid 1970s winning every professional competition in Australia for 3 years from 1973 to 1975.

 I had the amazing fortune to meet MP twice in my very young surfing days and had the opportunity to surf with him amongst some other friends during one visit to our old beachfront house (“The Palace”) at Coolum Beach in 1974.
 To me he seemed like some mysterious Sea God and left me with a lifelong impression.
 However, the MP story is really a sad one, for him, his family and for the whole global surfing community who lost this amazing surfer to a combination of drugs and chronic mental illness.
 MP was revered by his peers and those who experienced his surfing, as the greatest surfer in the world at the time, even though he never managed to succeed on the international professional circuit.

 His innate ability to find the sweet spot in the deepest barrels, left the surfing community in awe.
 He could just slide into the darkest depths of barrels where others wouldn’t have even seen the opportunity and be able to come out and slice the most incredible rail driven arcing cutbacks right back into the pit.
 He was accidently the first person to go right at Pipeline (Backdoor) on a huge day because the locals refused to allow him into any of the waves in the core of the Pipe.
 He blew the world away with the most amazing right-hand barrel and must have left the locals wondering just who and what he was.